Representing Yourself in Federal Court (Pro Se)

 Generally, letters are not filed or placed in the court file.
 It is the judge’s decision whether or not to have the letter made part of the Court’s official file.Will the judge accept faxes?
 Will the Pro Se Intake Unit?

 Most judges do not accept faxes, but you should consult your judge’s Individual Practice for more information on how to communicate with Chambers.
-The Pro Se Intake Unit does not accept faxes.What is a docket number?
+The Pro Se Intake Unit does not accept faxes.What do I do if I can't afford the filing fee?

 The docket number is the court’s case number or tracking number.
 Once a docket number is assigned to a case, it must appear on all papers submitted to the Court.
 Typically, a docket number is made up of a two-digit number (to signify the year), followed by the case type (either Civ. for civil cases or Cr. for criminal cases), followed by a four- or five- digit case number and followed by the judge’s initials in parentheses.
 Thus, 01 Civ.
 2345 (LAP) is the docket number for the 2,345th civil case filed in the year 2001 and assigned to the Honorable Loretta A. Preska.How long does it take for a case to get a docket number?